Hi Guys,

-A misnomer that some make including me sometimes, is in regard to indigo.
+A misconception that some make, including me sometimes, is regarding indigo.

 And, I love a beautiful cobalt blue, but usually in small doses